p4-team/ctf/2016-03-18-insomnihack-final/misc_robots/README.md

 #.(run-shell-command "ls")
 ```

-To find the flag in `/getflag/flag` and then:
+To find the flag in `/getflag/flag` and also a binary `getflag/read_flag` with rights to read it.
+We run it:

 ```
-#.(run-shell-command "./getflag/flag")
+#.(run-shell-command "./getflag/read_flag")
 ```

 To read the flag.